-The MAAP will assess the case and inform you of the action required. this could be:
+MASH will assess the case and inform school of the action required.
+This could be:

-- If an EHA has already been completed or there is an existing TAC/F, you will be asked to share your information and join the TAC/F. - Single agency response for a specific piece of work Lead Practitioner identified

-- EHA required lead practitioner identified.

-- No further action.

-- Escalation to Children's Social Care if this case is already known to them or the information gathered during screening indicates escalation is required.
+- If an Early Help Assessment (EHA) has already been completed or there is an existing Team around the Child/Family (TAC/F), school will be asked to share information and join the TAC/F - Single agency response for a specific piece of work Lead Practitioner identified - EHA required lead practitioner identified - No further action - Escalation to Children's Social Care if they already know this case or the information gathered during screening indicates escalation is required.

 The Early Help process does not replace the existing 'front door' arrangements for children's social care in Doncaster.
-If at any stage, you have any concerns that a child is at risk of harm you must follow your agency's safeguarding procedure and make a referral to Children's Social Care MAAP Service on:
+If at any stage, we have any concerns that a child is at risk of harm we will follow our safeguarding procedure and make a referral to Children's Social Care MASH Service on: